 14. Avoid using a pacifier too early

 Pacifiers are perfectly fine to use, but waiting until a mama’s milk supply is established is generally recommended before you introduce a pacifier.
 Typically, this would be after six to eight weeks.
 But here are a few pointers when using a pacifier: try not to use a pacifier as a way to keep a baby from the breast.
 During the newborn stage, babies nurse anywhere from eight to 12 times per day.

 15. Rely on your baby’s cues, not the clock

 For first-time mamas, timing every nursing session may be the safest way to ensure you feed your baby appropriately.
 However, many health professionals suggest observing a baby’s hunger cues, not the clock.
 In addition, each baby’s feeding pattern differs.
 For example, some babies nurse in short intervals, while others may nurse longer.

 According to Nancy Mohrbacher, IBCLC lactation consultant, “it’s typical for some babies to take one breast at some feedings and both breasts at home.”
-To ensure you breastfeed your little one at the appropriate times, lookout for signs of hunger, such as licking the lips or putting their hands to their mouth.
+To ensure you breastfeed your little one at the appropriate times, look for signs of hunger, such as licking the lips or putting their hands to their mouth.

 16. A little massage goes a long way

 In a previous article, we discussed how an oxytocin massage could work wonders for your let-down reflex.
 But if you don’t have anybody to do the said massage, you can go for a simple breast massage which you can do by yourself.
 This helps to drain your breast more effectively, telling your body to make more milk!
 Plus, massage can also help soften your breasts when they’re engorged.